-Common medical devices implanted during outpatient procedures include cardiac devices and joint replacement devices.
-Generally, a provider implants only one cardiac device, such as a pacemaker or implantable cardioverter defibrillator (ICD), during an outpatient surgical procedure.
+Common medical devices implanted during outpatient procedures include cardiac devices, joint replacement, and infusion pumps.
+Generally, a provider implants only one cardiac device, such as a pacemaker or implantable cardioverter defibrillator, during an outpatient surgical procedure.

-Under OPPS, payments to hospitals for medical devices are "packaged" into the payment for the procedure to insert the device.
-Although separate payment is not made for the device, hospitals are still required to report device charges on their claims.
-Hospitals are required to report the number of device units and related charges accurately on their claims.
+Under the OPPS, payments to hospitals for medical devices are "packaged" into the payments for the procedures to insert devices.
+Although separate payments are not made for devices, hospitals are required to report the number of device units and related charges accurately on their claims.
 The failure to report device units and related charges accurately could result in incorrect outlier payments.